IBM PS/2 portable computers

 The IBM PS/2 portables are Micro Channel architecture-based, portable PS/2 computers released by IBM in 1989.

 PS/2 P70

+In May 1989, IBM released the PS/2 Model P70, a portable version of the PS/2 Model 70 386 that weighed 21 lb (the same as the Model 70 386 desktop) and had a carrying handle.
+It featured a 20-MHz Intel 386 processor, 4 MB of RAM stock, and a flat-panel, amber-tined, monochrome gas plasma display.
+It was IBM's third attempt at a portable PC in the United States, after the market failures that were the Portable PC and the PC Convertible.

 The P70 model was released in Japan as PS/55 5545-T with the same specs, but with different keyboard layout.

 PS/2 P75

 The P75 was a released in 1990 upgraded version of P70 model, and is noted as being the first portable computer using a 486 CPU to be available for sale in the United States.
 It had a briefcase-shaped design and ran off A/C power only, as was common with high performance portable computers at the time.
 It featured an Intel 80486 DX-33 CPU, and an internal 10-inch flat gas plasma display at 640x480 resolution with 16 shades of grey.
 The computer had relatively high performance specifications at the time it was released and could be used as a portable server.
 The cost reflected this performance; the IBM P75 retailed at US$15,990 for the base configuration, to over $18,500 or more depending on options.

 Two versions of the P75 were sold, with the only difference between the two being hard drive capacity: